Discovering Graph Generating Dependencies for Property Graph Profiling: GGD Discovery - Problem Definition

 \paragraph{Candidate Similarity} - Considering $\alpha = Q_\alpha[\overline{x}]\phi_\alpha$ and $\beta = Q_\beta[\overline{y}]\phi_\beta$, we measure the similarity between $\alpha$ and $\beta$ according to 2 aspects: (i) Graph pattern denoted as $\delta_Q(Q_\alpha,Q_\beta)$, (ii) Differential constraints, denoted as $\delta_\phi(\phi_alpha, \phi_\beta)$.
-Given these two aspects, the overall similarity $\Delta$ between $\alpha$ and $\beta$ is defined as: in which $\delta_Q(Q_\alpha, Q_\beta)$ is the number of common edges (same edge label, source node label and target node label) and $\delta_\phi(\phi_\alpha, \phi_\beta)$ is the number of differential constraints that refer to the same attribute of the same node/edge label.
+Given these two aspects, the overall similarity $\Delta$ between $\alpha$ and $\beta$ is defined as: in which $\delta_Q(Q_\alpha, Q_\beta)$ is the number of common edges (same edge label, source node label, and target node label) and $\delta_\phi(\phi_\alpha, \phi_\beta)$ is the number of differential constraints that refer to the same attribute of the same node/edge label.

-\paragraph{The GGD discovery problem} - Considering the coverage measure, given an input property graph $G$ and assuming that we have information about the attributes and the domain that each node/edge label has (see \autoref{fig:schema}), we define the GGD discovery problem for graph data profiling as follows:
+Considering the coverage measure, given an input property graph $G$ and assuming that we have information about the attributes and the domain that each node/edge label has (see \autoref{fig:schema}), we define the problem of discovering GGDs for property graph profiling as follows.

-\paragraph{Input:} Given an input property graph $G$ and support $\tau$, a set $T$ of decision boundary for each attribute domain of values that can be assigned by $\nu$, a confidence value $\epsilon$, a similarity value $\theta$ and a maximum number of edges $k$.
+\textit{Input:} Given an input property graph $G$ and its set of labels and attributes, support threshold $\tau$, a set $T$ of decision boundary for each domain of values, a confidence threshold $\epsilon$, a similarity value $\theta$ and a maximum number of edges $k$.

-\paragraph{Output:} A set of Extension GGDs $\Sigma_G$ which maximizes coverage in which each GGD in $\Sigma_G$ has confidence bigger than $\epsilon$.
+\textit{Output:} A set of Extension GGDs $\Sigma_G$ with maximum coverage in which each GGD in $\Sigma_G$ has confidence bigger than $\epsilon$.
 And, the source and target of each GGD that has support is bigger than $\tau$.